Staff Profile

 Background

-Before joining Newcastle in 2015, I was a Research Associate in the Department of Sociology and a Stipendiary Junior Research Fellow (Clare Hall) at the University of Cambridge.
+Before joining Newcastle, I was a Research Associate in the Department of Sociology and a Stipendiary Junior Research Fellow (Clare Hall) at the University of Cambridge.
 I received my PhD in Sociology from the University of California at Berkeley.
-In 2018-2019 I was a member of the Institute for Advanced Study (School of Social Science) in Princeton.
-I am a former Fulbright scholar.
+In 2017-2018 I was a member of the Institute for Advanced Study (School of Social Science) in Princeton.

-I am an interdisciplinary scholar and ethnographer working at the intersection of law and society scholarship, urban studies, political sociology, and race and ethnicity.
-I have a focused interest in the study of forced displacement in comparative and global perspective and in connection to histories and structures of militarism, race, coloniality, and urban marginality.
+I am a political sociologist and urban ethnographer working at the intersection of law and society scholarship, urban studies, and citizenship and refugee studies.
+My work focuses on forced displacement in comparative and global perspective and in connection to histories and structures of colonial control, militarism, and urban marginality.

 Latest Publications